ysy19/CTDA/README.md

 #### 4.1 Imagenet
 -  Cd to the directory 'BASNet'
 -  Cd to the directory 'ImageNet_train'
--  Run the masking and making background deleted image process by command : '''python masking.py'''
+-  Run the masking and making background deleted image process by command :
+'''
+python masking.py
+'''
--  Run training process by command : '''python train.py'''
+-  Run training process by command :
+'''
+python train.py
+'''

 #### 4.1 Caltech101
 -  Cd to the directory 'BASNet'